Learning to Fly: Let's simulate evolution in Rust (pt 3)

 Coding: Selection

-1. Fitness function as a parameter:
+1. Fitness function as a parameter of an individual:

 pub fn evolve<I>(